redcode/Z80-Ruby/README.md

 gem 'z80'
 ```

-Or install it directly with `gem`:
+Or install the gem directly with `gem`:

 ```shell
 gem install z80